-In the mid-1960s, Chadds Ford, Pennsylvania, a rural community nestled in the historic Brandywine Valley, faced possible massive industrial development.
+In the mid-1960s, Chadds Ford, Pennsylvania—a rural community nestled in the historic Brandywine Valley—faced possible massive industrial development.
 The impact would have dramatically changed the character and future of this area.
 At the same time, and for decades thereafter, development proposed throughout the region, particularly in floodplain areas, threatened to devastate water supplies for numerous communities in southeastern Pennsylvania and northern Delaware, including the City of Wilmington.

-Among the hundreds of artists represented are Howard Pyle, many students of Pyle who affected the course of American illustration, N. C. Wyeth, Andrew Wyeth, and Jamie Wyeth.
+Among the hundreds of artists represented are Howard Pyle; many students of Pyle who affected the course of American illustration; and N. C. Wyeth, Andrew Wyeth, and Jamie Wyeth.
 There is work by hundreds of famous illustrators.
 Landscape, still life, portrait and genre painting includes work by Benjamin West, Gilbert Stuart, Asher Durand, W. T. Richards, William Harnett, John Haberle, J. D. Chalfant, Horace Pippin, and many others, while the major still life collection includes paintings by William Harnett, John Peto, George Cope, John Haberle, Horace Pippin, and many more artists.
-Nearly 300 special exhibitions have been shown in the museum’s six galleries, along with constant installations of work from the collection.
+Nearly 300 special exhibitions have been shown in the Museum’s six galleries, along with constant installations of work from the collection.
 A variety of educational programs is offered throughout the year.

 In 2008, the Brandywine Conservancy was one of the first conservation organizations awarded accreditation by the Land Trust Accreditation Commission.
 The award is an affirmation of careful management and effective environmental programs.
-In the same year, the Brandywine River Museum received accreditation from the American Association of Museums for the fourth time.
-The Brandywine Conservancy has always maintained the highest professional standards, a commitment to excellence, public accountability, sound financial management, innovation, and growth of public services.
+In the same year, the Brandywine Museum of Art received accreditation from the American Association of Museums for the fourth time.
+The Brandywine has always maintained the highest professional standards, a commitment to excellence, public accountability, sound financial management, innovation, and growth of public services.